 To guarantee confluence we require that any variation in the order in which the forced actions are executed will never impact which terminal state is reached.
 In an extreme case, the tree consists of a single branch, a totally ordered sequence of forced actions, which can only be executed in this particular order.
 Hence confluence trivially follows.
-If the tree has several branches, then none of the branches are allowed to impact how the execution in the other branches in arbitrary ways still always leads to the same terminal state.
+If the tree has several branches, then none of the branches are allowed to impact how the execution in the other branches proceeds, and hence interleaving the different branches in arbitrary ways still always leads to the same terminal state.
 This is achieved simply by requiring that there is no interbranch interaction corresponding to three of the relations we have defined, R_d for disabling, R_i for changing the conditions of conditional effects, and R_c for having conflicting effects.